Major and minor revisions: October 15-27, 2019

 Edwin J. “Mac” McGlothin, owner/operator of Farm-Air Company (California) [See “Mac” McGlothin below.]

 After the season: “In the fall of 1953 the scientists recommended the spraying of a little over a million acres in New Brunswick the following spring, with the Miramichi region to the southeast the principal target.
-This called for the building of two new airstrips — at Renous and Sevogle”, further south than the Upsalquitch area to the north.
+This called for the building of two new airstrips — at Renous and Sevogle”, further south than the northern Upsalquitch.
+The Renous airstrip was constructed by Ashley A. Colter’s Diamond Construction Company.
+At the time there was no road into this remote area of New Brunswick, so a 64 km road had to be built by FPL using heavy equipment.

 Image collections from two Montreal photographers, and publications – Forest Protection Limited files